|Paying Tickets or Paying Bail

 Please note that the below instructions "DO NOT APPLY" to traffic violations issued by Lafayette City Police or Lafayette City Marshals.
 Those tickets are processed through the Lafayette City Court offices.
 For payment information and instructions please call (337) 291-8736.

-The Bonding, Fines, and Commissary office is located on the 4th Floor of the old Lafayette Parish Government building located at 1010 Lafayette Street, and is open Monday through Thursday 7:30am to 4:45pm and Friday from 8 AM to 4:15 PM.
+The Fines and Commissary office is located on the 4th Floor of the old Lafayette Parish Government building located at 1010 Lafayette Street, and is open Monday through Thursday 7:30am to 4:45pm and Friday from 8 AM to 4:15 PM.
 After hours, bonding is located at 916 Lafayette St. in front of the Correctional Center.
-Acceptable forms of payment are cash, money orders (Commissary, money orders only), or Visa and Mastercard.
+Acceptable forms of payment are cash, money orders, Visa and Mastercard.
+For deposits to Commissary, only cash and money orders will be accepted.
 In accordance with LA R.S.
-15:571.11, 33:1423.1 and 33.2933, a 3% local charge will be added to all credit card payments.
+15:571.11, 13:5524, and 33.2933, a 2.50% local charge will be added to all credit card payments with a $1.95 minimum convenience fee being applied on all credit card transactions.
 When paying traffic tickets, the ticket, or a copy brought to the cashier, will greatly expedite the process.
 Traffic tickets that have not yet been to court must be paid in full prior to the due date found near the bottom of the ticket.
 Installment payments are not an option when attempting to pay fines prior to court.
-When paying criminal fines, please present the docket number to the deputy as this will also expedite the process.
+When paying criminal fines, please present the docket number to the cashier as this will also expedite the process.
 Only misdemeanor violations may be paid in advance; criminal fines must first be processed through the court.
-Once the courts have ordered a fine to be paid, installments may be made, as long as the fine is paid by the due date given in court.
+Once the courts have ordered a fine to be paid, installments may be made, as long as the fine is paid by the due date given by the court.

 A commercial bond is posted through a bonding company of your choice.
 The typical fee is 12% of the original bond, however this may vary between bondsmen.